 It is an appliance used for the removal of carbon dioxide, oxygen, and other gases.
 These gases are available in the feed water fed to the boiler.
 To avoid the corrosion due to these gases in the boiler deaerator is used.
 The removal of these dissolved gases increases the efficiency and life expectancy of the boiler.
-The feed water to the boiler is shown in the figure below.
+The feed water to the boiler is illustrated in the following figure.

 - Henry’s Law

 In conformity to Henry, the pressure available inside the equipment is directly proportional to the solubility of gases.
 Whenever the pressure present inside is decreased such that the solubility of gases also gets reduced.
 Hence, the pressure is reduced by the introduction of steam inside the deaerator.

 In conformity to Inverse solubility Law, the temperature inside the equipment is inversely proportional to the solubility of gases.
 Whenever the temperature is increased such that the number of dissolved gases inside will be reduced.
 Thus, the temperature is increased by the introduction of steam inside the deaerator.